remotion-dev/remotion/packages/docs/docs/json-as-dataset.md

 const start = async () => {

-    // The composition you want to render const compositionId = "AfterCreditItem";
+    const compositionId = "AfterCreditItem";

-    // You only have to do this once, you can reuse the bundle. const entry = "src/index.ts";
+    const entry = "src/index.ts";
     console.log("Creating a Webpack bundle of the video");

     const bundleLocation = await bundle(path.resolve(entry), () => undefined, {
-        // If you have a Webpack override, make sure to add it here
         webpackOverride: (config) => config,

     });